Wurmie/rshell/README.md

 ##Bugs/Limitations/Issues
 	* # do not work when appended to other characters
 	* tab does not work sometimes
+	* if connectors are by itself, will not work
 ##Things not to do
 Does not do